groundhog-21/investment_portfolio_analyzer/README.md

 ## Requirements

-Python 3.12+
+- Python 3.12+
-Jupyter or VS Code with the Jupyter extension
+- Jupyter or VS Code with the Jupyter extension
-Internet access (for yfinance price downloads)
+- Internet access (for `yfinance` price downloads)

 ---

 ## Future Work

-Day 2: Build the portfolio dataset using the same unified structure.
-Day 3: Compare portfolio vs. benchmark performance using historical return calculations.
+- **Day 3:** Compare portfolio vs. benchmark performance using historical return calculations and simple risk metrics.

 ---

 ## License

 This project is distributed under the MIT License.
-See LICENSE for details.
+See `LICENSE` for details.

----